-The Non-domestic Substances List (NSDL) specifies substances that are not on the DSL but are in commercial use internationally.
+The Non-domestic Substances List (NDSL) specifies substances that are not on the DSL but are in commercial use internationally.
 As a basis for this list, Environment Canada used the United States Toxic Substances Control Act (TSCA).
 Substances on the NSDL are subject to notification under the Regulations of CEPA 1999 but may require different information in the New Substance Notification (NSN) packages.

-- Comprehensive listing of substances that are subject to a Significant New Activity notices
+- Comprehensive Listing of Substances that are Subject to a Significant New Activity Notices

-- DSL and NSDL list of Enzymes (PDF Version - 49 KB)
+- DSL and NSDL List of Enzymes

-- DSL list of Organisms and microorganisms
+- DSL list of Organisms and Microorganisms

 - SNAc Notices